PrivateAIM/documentation/src/getting-started/architecture.md

 # Architecture

-This graphic is intended to provide an overview of the FLAME architecture.
+This graphic is intended to provide a rough overview of the FLAME execution flow.
 On the next page more detailed information about the individual services is given.

 <VPImage :image="image"></VPImage>